mesosphere/dcos-jenkins-service/docs/docs/builds.md

 ## Pushing

 Once built, you can then push this to DockerHub or your own private Docker registry.
-This registry must be accessible by DCOS agents.
+This registry must be accessible by DC/OS agents.

 ## Configuring Jenkins